hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/711_scc_xxvi.md

 the Divine Mother — the embodiment of illumination — is sleeping within, hence you do not understand this.
 She is the Kundalini.
-When, before meditating, you proceed to "purify the nerves", you must mentally strike hard on the Kundalini in the Mulâdhâra (sacral plexus), and repeat, "Arise, Mother, arise!"
+When, before meditating, you proceed to "purify the nerves", you must mentally strike hard on the Kundalini in the Mulādhāra (sacral plexus), and repeat, "Arise, Mother, arise!"
 One must practise these slowly.
 During meditation, suppress the emotional side altogether.
 This is a great source of danger.
 Those that are very emotional no doubt have their